bdelucia/bdelucia/README.md

 - :seedling: Beginning to learn Full Stack Development independently.

-- :zap: In my free time, I solve problems and make fun gizmos with my Ender 5 Pro
+- :zap: In my free time, I solve problems and make fun gizmos with my Ender 5 Pro 3D Printer

 ### :hammer_and_wrench: Languages and Tools I use:
 <div>